Sign In Register

 Is Spring Hill a Good Place to Live?

-Based on current data, Spring Hill receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Spring Hill receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include high obesity rates.
 Spring Hill offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Spring Hill is $78,750, roughly in line with the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-The poverty rate of 16.0% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 20 minutes.

 Cost of Living & Housing